 Where is the villa this year?

-The show is expected to return to the original remote villa located in the picturesque village Sant Llorenç des Cardassar, Majorca.
+The show will return to the original remote villa located in the picturesque village Sant Llorenç des Cardassar, Majorca.

-Producers have also yet to confirm whether there will be a ‘Winter Sun’ series, usually shot in South Africa, as Covid continues to cause travel uncertainties.
+Producers are yet to confirm whether there will be a ‘Winter Sun’ series, usually shot in South Africa, as Covid continues to cause travel uncertainties.

 Who will host this year’s show?

 The 2021 series will be hosted by Radio 1 presenter Laura Whitmore.

 She welcomed her first child, a daughter, in March.
 Despite this, she is expected to return to the show alongside her husband Iain Stirling, who provides the show’s voiceover.